ScheindorfHyenetics/pythonPackager/README.md

 and then output on stdout a fully functional python script containing the choosen files lzma compressed and base64 encoded;
 and the required script to manage unpacking one or all files from it.

+ECDSA signature is currently mainly NOT IMPLEMENTED.
+Everything is just placeholders for signing archive and verify the token at decompression.
+Nothing is actually done.

+Gzip compression is NOT IMPLEMENTED.
+Option is just a placeholder yet.

+Everything else is working.

+-Can run exactly the same with python2 or python3
+-Can load lzma library packed along an archive on the fly if unpacker's python doesn't have it -Unpacked filed integrity is checked again sha512 hash

+sample.py is packer.py file archived with himself. packer.py is the packaging software

+---

 usage: packer.py [-h] [--packmodule {backports.lzma,ecdsa}] [--nointegrity]